-Joanne is an attorney and currently serves as Corporate Labor Relations Counsel for Healthcare Services Group, Inc. In her role as in-house labor counsel, she handles labor arbitrations and matters before the National Labor Relations Board, regularly negotiates collective bargaining agreements, and assists with navigating union organizing activities and contract administration matters.
-Joanne is responsible for providing practical, business-oriented legal advice regarding all areas of labor law and labor relations to internal clients including senior leadership, management, and human resources.
+Joanne is an attorney and currently serves as Corporate Labor and Employee Relations Counsel for Healthcare Services Group, Inc. Joanne is responsible for providing practical, business-oriented legal advice to internal clients including senior leadership, management, and human resources.
+In her role as in-house counsel, she handles labor arbitrations, matters before the National Labor Relations Board, regularly negotiates collective bargaining agreements, assists with navigating union organizing activities and contract administration matters and advises on issues related to multiemployer pension plans.
 Joanne also handles employment law matters before administrative agencies throughout the continental United States.
-Joanne has worked as a consultant advising clients on human resources issues such as recruitment, policy preparation, compliance, audits, employee relations, training, workplace culture and terminations.
-Joanne previously worked at an Illinois based tax firm where she provided tax advice to closely held businesses across the country.
-In previous roles in the public sector, Joanne was a human resources executive, held in-house counsel positions with a focus on labor and employment law, state and local tax law and litigation, and clerked for the Honorable Lillian Harris Ransom.
-Joanne received her Master of Laws in Taxation from Villanova University School of Law, her law degree from Nova Southeastern University Shepard Broad Law Center and her Bachelor of Arts in Political Science from Creighton University.
-Joanne is licensed to practice law in Pennsylvania, New Jersey and before the United States Tax Court.
+Joanne has worked as a consultant advising clients on human resources issues such as executive recruitment, policy preparation, compliance, audits, labor and employee relations, training, workplace culture, and terminations.
+Joanne previously worked at a tax firm where she provided advice to closely-held businesses across the country.
+In previous roles, Joanne served as a human resources executive, held in-house counsel positions with a focus on litigation, labor, and employment law, state and local tax, and served as a law clerk in the First Judicial District of Pennsylvania.
+Joanne received her Master of Laws in Taxation from Villanova University School of Law, her law degree from Nova Southeastern University Shepard Broad Law Center, and her Bachelor of Arts in Political Science from Creighton University.
+Joanne is licensed to practice law in Pennsylvania, New Jersey, and before the United States Tax Court.
 Joanne is honored to be part of an unwavering organization that is unapologetic in its commitment to eliminate all forms of sexual violence.

 Lydia A. Henry, Principal